Mapping Palaeolithic Potential

 Find out more about the work at Happisburgh from the Cromer Forest-Bed Fossil Project website.

 Deposits associated with the lost river Bytham were encountered during quarrying at Brooksby, Leicestershire.
 Archaeologists recognised they might contain remains associated with the earliest humans in Britain.

 A team led by University of Leicester Archaeological Services (ULAS) investigated the channel using the geophysical survey technique of Electrical Resistivity Tomography (ERT), followed up by borehole sampling.
-The work, which will be completed in 2015, aims to provide information on the character of the channel and the nature of any associated human occupation.
+The work aims to provide information on the character of the channel and the nature of any associated human occupation.